Paul Lee (basketball): National team career

-Lee was officially included in the roster that competed in the 2014 FIBA Basketball World Cup.
-He also led the team to a bronze medal finish in the 2014 FIBA Asia Cup after converting three crucial free-throws with no time remaining against host China.
+Lee was part of the Philippine national team debuting at the 2014 FIBA Asia Cup.
+Due to the circumstances of his birth, Lee competed as Paul John Dalistan, using his mother's maiden surname.
+He led the team to a bronze medal finish in the Asian tournament after converting three crucial free-throws with no time remaining against host China.